 Vowels are super special letters in our alphabet that help us turn our talking into words.
 There are five main vowels: A, E, I, O, and U. Sometimes, Y joins the party and acts like a vowel too, but only when it feels like it!

 Vowels can have different sounds.
+Check out our sound wall resources.
 We have “long vowels” and “short vowels.”
 A long vowel is when the vowel says its own name.
 Like in the word “cake,” the A says “A” as in its name.
 It’s like it’s standing tall and proud, saying, “Look at me!”

 Short vowels are when the vowels make a quicker, shorter sound.
 They don’t say their name.
 Instead, they make sounds like the A in “cat,” the E in “bed,” the I in “fish,” the O in “dog,” and the U in “cup.”
 It’s like they’re in a hurry and can’t say their full name.